team-leevio/happy-elementor-addons/readme.txt

 [Happy Addons for Elementor](https://happyaddons.com/) is One of the Best Addons That Comes Theme Builder that covers **Header Footer Builder**, **Single Post Template Builder**, and **Archive Page Template Builder for free**, along with **143+** Free & Pro Widgets and **23+** Problem-Solving Features to enhance [Elementor](https://wordpress.org/plugins/elementor/) Free & Pro.
 And Our widgets are not limited to customizations.
 All the widgets stand out from other third-party Elementor addons widgets in terms of flexibility of customizations.

 It will broaden your design skills.
-Our 70+ full-page Templates and 500+ readymade design blocks will help you to kickstart your work swiftly.
+Our 70+ full-page Templates and 500+ ready made design blocks will help you to kickstart your work swiftly.

 ### Useful Links